staticfloat/PartialP.jl/docs/src/profiling.md

 # Debugging in Time and Space

-Because Zygote generates Julia code for the backwards pass, many of Julia's normal profiling and performance debugging tools work well on it out of the box.
+Because PartialP generates Julia code for the backwards pass, many of Julia's normal profiling and performance debugging tools work well on it out of the box.

 ## Performance Profiling